-In addition to the primary statistic, C1, which is specified in the GCP hypothesis registry and posted to the results page, there are other independent effects and correlations.
-These, as we will see, show structure that was not expected by anyone involved in the experiment, including the main experimenter, prior to about 2007, some 9 years into the project.
+In addition to C1, which expresses as a correlation the network variance test statistic that is formally specified in the GCP hypothesis registry and posted to the results tabulation, the secondary analysis looks for other independent effects and correlations.
+These are useful for understanding the data, and have a special status because they represent structure that was not formally predicted by anyone involved in the experiment, including the main experimenter, prior to about 2005, some seven years into the project.